 The FAA allows a pilot who is rated in one category of aircraft to train slightly different for a rating in another category.
-The most common example of this is a pilot who has an airplane license that wants to rain to fly helicopters.
-If you are unsure whether you qualify for an add-on rating please contact us and we will help you figure it out.
+The most common example of this is a pilot who has an airplane license that wants to fly helicopters.
+If you are unsure whether you qualify for an add-on rating, please contact us and we will help you figure it out.

 The Private Pilot add-on training program will prepare the holder of an “Airplane Private Pilot Certificate” for the privileges of a helicopter rating.
 As with our Private Pilot training program, all instruction is done on a one-on-one basis with our certified instructors.
 We offer flexible scheduling seven days a week in an effort to help you achieve your flying goals.